 - May put a strain on your child because they only have one parent who can speak on their behalf;

-- Could cause the parent without sole legal custody to withdraw from their child, which could damage your child’s mental health;
+- Could cause the parent without sole legal of custody to withdraw from their child, which could damage your child’s mental health;

 - One parent’s decision may not be as good as both parents making major decisions for their child;

-- The end result could be that you are facing another court battle if the parent without sole legal custody decides they want sole legal custody or joint legal custody.
+- The end result could be that you are facing another court battle if the parent without sole legal custody decides they want sole legal of custody or joint legal custody.

 If you decide to fight for sole legal custody, the court may order it if there is a history by the other parent of abuse, neglect, substance abuse, or some other activity that makes the other parent unfit.

 If the jurisdiction you live in has a history of awarding joint legal custody, then the court more than likely will order joint legal custody.
-In many states, sole legal custody is fast becoming less common unless joint legal custody is not safe for your child.
+In many states, legal custody is fast becoming less common unless joint legal custody is not safe for your child.
 The default decision in most family courts is joint legal custody, which means both you and your child’s other parent will share in the decision-making process.

-How Does Sole Legal Custody Affect Visitation?
+FAQs of Sole Legal Custody

 Legal custody and visitation are two different things entirely, and one doesn’t affect the other.

 Sole legal custody may appear to be appealing because you do not have to consult anyone before making decisions for your child.
-But sole legal custody is not designed for a situation where you and the other parent simply have different ideas, philosophies, or have difficulty agreeing on what’s best for your child.
+But sole legal of custody is not designed for a situation where you and the other parent simply have different ideas, philosophies, or have difficulty agreeing on what’s best for your child.

 Rather, sole custody is meant for situations where it is abundantly clear that one parent is more equipped or available to make good legal decisions for your child.
-If both parents are available to make good decisions for your child, then sole legal custody is not your best option, and the family courts are unlikely to grant your request.
+If both parents are available to make good decisions for your child, then legal custody is not your best option, and the family courts are unlikely to grant your request.

 Being the physical custodial parent does not imply anything about how legal custody will be applied by the courts.
 Normally, if both parents want legal custody, the courts will award joint legal custody.
 Before pursuing sole legal custody, you must put aside any bitter feelings you may have against the other parent and think about what is best for your child.